BharathGDevadiga/bharath-VIVEQA/Day_29/Notes/README.md

 The MAX7219 communicates using the SPI interface.

-The SPI controller performs the following operations
+The SPI controller performs the following operations.

 - Initialize the MAX7219
 - Enable Decode Mode